TOLOSAT/.github/profile/README.md

 ## Join the GitHub TOLOSAT team 🛰️

-If you are a member of TOLOSAT, contact [Arnaud Muller](https://github.com/Nosudrum) here or on Discord to be invited in the GitHub team.
+If you are a member of TOLOSAT, contact [Arnaud Muller](https://discord.com/users/185822873913393153) on Discord to be invited in the GitHub team.

 If not, follow our social media accounts to see when the next application wave is open.